trsali37/care-finder/README.md

 During my tenure as an analyst at UnitedHealth Group, I encountered a 2019 organizational [study](https://www.unitedhealthgroup.com/newsroom/posts/2019-07-22-high-cost-emergency-department-visits.html) showing that treating common conditions in Emergency Rooms costs over 900% more than in Urgent Cares.
 This compounds up to 18 Million Avoidable Hospital Emergency Department Visits, and $32 Billion in Costs to the Health Care System Each Year!

 Often times individuals instinctively rush to hospital emergency rooms for any medical need.
-However, studies show that two-thirds of these hospital visits could be treated at Urgent Cares.
+However, studies show that two thirds of these hospital visits could be treated at Urgent Cares.
 This common behavior stems from lack of information needed to make informed decisions about where to seek appropriate treatment.
 By choosing the right care facility, patients can potentially save significant time avoiding long waits in crowded emergency rooms and reduce their costs by up to 10 times.

 I recognized that this disparity had immense potential for improving healthcare accessibility and reducing costs.
 At the time I had limited technical skills which prevented me from developing actionable solutions to address this problem.